stp511/Chicago-Crime-Data-Analysis/README.md

- This project is an exploration in Chicago Crime Data.
+ This analysis is an exploration in Chicago Crime Data.
 Various questions will be looked at including a comparison of crime across districts, trend in overall crime over the years, and crime comparison across months.

  ![image](https://user-images.githubusercontent.com/113748627/219702709-ecbee64d-e5f7-495e-9c76-eb15e9a810a7.png)